Education and Care on Wheels: MSK’s New Mobile Health Unit Serves Communities across New York Metro Area

 Speaking the Same Language

-One key facet of the Mobile Health Unit is that staff can communicate with residents in both English and Spanish.
-This is critical for bringing care directly to where people live.
+One key asset of the Mobile Health Unit is that staff can communicate with residents in both English and Spanish.

-“Engaging these communities in Spanish, their preferred language, helps us form a deeper connection with people and makes them comfortable sharing more information about their health and needs,” says Ms. Lucero.
+“Engaging communities in their preferred languages helps us form a deeper connection with people and makes them comfortable sharing more information about their health and needs,” says Ms. Llamozas.

 It’s also crucial for education.
 Team members can provide education materials and guidance — in English and Spanish — about nutrition, cardiovascular disease, and more.
-They also can help individuals navigate questions about health insurance, including how to access and sign up for coverage, and direct them to locations where they can receive the COVID-19 vaccine.
+They also can help individuals navigate questions about health insurance, including how to access and sign up for coverage.
 Additionally, the Mobile Health Unit team can conduct screening procedures for general health problems.
 For example, they can check blood pressure, glucose, and cholesterol levels.

 Timing Is Key

-“We make sure they have our phone number so if they need help, they can call us,” Ms. Llamozas says.
+“We make sure they have our phone number so if they need help, they can call us,” she says.

 This comfort is aided by familiarity.
-The Mobile Health Unit plans to visit the same sites consistently over the next several months, so that it becomes a regular and welcoming sight to residents.
+The Mobile Health Unit often visits the same locations repeatedly, so it becomes a regular and welcoming sight to residents.
+People are encouraged to bring their family members, friends, and neighbors the next time the Mobile Health Unit is in the neighborhood.

 A Personal Touch

-That morning, one elderly resident, who walked with the assistance of a cane, asked for a ride home.
+During one Mobile Health Unit visit, an elderly resident, who walked with the assistance of a cane, asked for a ride home.
 Mr. Giron didn’t hesitate to summon a cab for her.
 When she shouted to ask whether she had to pay for it, Mr. Giron waved his hand and said, “Don’t worry about it.”

 Understanding a Community’s Needs

-Josana Tonda is the manager of community outreach in IHCD and leads the Mobile Health Unit effort.
+Josana Tonda is the IHCD manager of community outreach and leads the Mobile Health Unit.
 She came to MSK after 14 years as the director of Ventanilla de Salud (VDS), a national program overseen by the U.S.-Mexico Border Health Commission that allows the Mexican population living in the United States to access healthcare services at 49 Mexican Consulates.
-MSK works with VDS, and MSK’s Mobile Health Unit partners with VDS’ larger outreach program.
+MSK works with VDS.

 Ms. Tonda notes that the most important measure of success for an outreach program is the trust of each unique community.